 We also derive a substantial portion of our revenues and operating income from our contracts with the three major credit reporting agencies, TransUnion, Equifax and Experian, and other parties that distribute our products to certain markets.
-We are also currently involved in litigation with TransUnion and Experian arising from their development and marketing of credit scoring products competitive with our products.
-We have asserted various claims, including unfair competition, antitrust, and breach of contract against these credit reporting agencies and their collective joint venture entity, VantageScore, LLC.
+We are also currently involved in litigation with Experian arising from its development and marketing of credit scoring products competitive with our products.
+We have asserted various claims, including trademark infringement, unfair competition, and antitrust violations against Experian and the joint venture entity, VantageScore, LLC, that Experian formed with the other major credit reporting agencies.
 This litigation could have a material adverse effect on our relationship with one or more of the major credit reporting agencies, or with major customers.